Sachin-dot-py/ChatWiz/README.md

-# WhatsApp Chat Analyzer
+# ChatWiz

 ## About

-*WhatsApp Chat Analyzer* is a program that you can use to get statistics on your WhatsApp personal chats / group chats.
+*ChatWiz* is a web app that you can use to view interesting statistics on your WhatsApp personal chats / group chats.

-Still a work in progress.

-Pull requests and issues are welcome!

-*__Disclaimer__*: WhatsApp is a registered trademark of WhatsApp Inc. This service is not related in any way to WhatsApp Inc.
+Privacy Note: The app is open-source and fully safe to use with no data stored in the web server.